FHWA Resource Center

 The long-range statewide plan, under federal requirements, may be a "strategic plan that may or may not contain a listing of recommended projects"; a financial plan is optional.
 The long-range statewide transportation plan may include some or all of the financial elements commonly found in a typical metropolitan transportation financial plan (as the state DOT finds appropriate or necessary.)
 It does not need to demonstrate fiscal constraint.
 Additional information may be found at the Policy/Guidance and Metropolitan Planning website.

 Another resource is Report 574 (Project 8-49), Procedures for Cost Estimation and Management for Highway Projects During Planning, Programming and Preconstruction.
 It includes strategies, methods and tools to develop, track and document realistic cost estimates through planning, programming and preconstruction phases.

 Demonstrating fiscal constraint in planning and programming documents is not an easy task.
 Recent SAFETEA-LU changes related to Year-of-Expenditure dollars and cost-banding have also raised the bar.
 Towards that end, the RC has developed several training opportunities and tools to assist MPOS and state DOTs in achieving this goal.
 The Planning Team has recently assisted the FHWA California Division in providing their MPOs and Caltrans with these enhancements to improve their respective financial planning processes.

 A 2-hour training webinar is available to review Federal requirements for financial planning and discuss tools and techniques for revenue forecasting and cost estimation for Plans and TIPs.
 Examples of good practices among MPOs and state DOTS will also be highlighted.
 Customized technical assistance is also available to MPOS and state DOTS to review/enhance assumptions, documentation and fiscal constraint practices.
-Contact Ben Williams or Brian Betlyon for further information.
+Contact Larry Anderson or Brian Betlyon for further information.